Skip to main content

 MEDIUM PREVALENCE

-Peanuts and peanut sauces are used in several Ecuadorian dishes, particularly in the highlands.
+Peanuts and peanut sauces show up in a number of dishes, especially in the highlands.

 COMMONLY FOUND IN: